ngamulin02/Framing-Iran-A-Computational-Analysis-of-BBC-News-Coverage/README.md

 ## 4. Discussion

-Three findings hold up cleanly across the revised methodology and warrant being stated as the central results.
+Three findings hold up cleanly across methodology and warrant being stated as the central results.

 The first is the dominance of the Iran-US dyad in news framing.
 Iran and the US co-occur in 504 sentences, more than triple the next most frequent pair.
 This is not by itself a framing claim.
 Both states are participants in the events being reported, so high co-occurrence is partially expected, but the lopsidedness (US mentions appearing more often with Iran than alone) confirms that Iran's legibility in the corpus runs primarily through American policy.